flagshipcompany/best-practices/php.md

 ## Number rounding
- - When performing calculations of any kind, DO NOT round.
+ - Taxes must be stored and calculated with 4 decimals.
- - Round to two decimals ONLY for display purposes.
-Use number_format() for pages and round() for API responses.
+ - Round subtotals to two decimals for calculations and display purposes.
+ - Use number_format() for pages and round() for API responses.